infernojs/inferno-website/src/docs/guides/installation.md

 Core packages:
 ---

-The core package contains almost everything you need to get going and works out the box with JSX (note: JSX will need a build step).
+The core Inferno package contains almost everything you need to get going and works out the box with JSX (note: JSX will need a build step).
 If you do not plan to use JSX, make sure you add the correct package to do so (check the Creating Virtual DOM section below).

 *NPM:*